- International Practice

 William S. Anderson

-Will Anderson focuses on capital markets transactions, liability management, SEC compliance and disclosure matters and mergers and acquisitions.
+Will Anderson is the co-chair of the firm's corporate and securities practice.
+Will focuses on capital markets transactions, liability management, SEC compliance and disclosure matters and mergers and acquisitions.
 He also regularly advises Boards of Directors and Special Committees on fiduciary duties, corporate governance and other matters.

 Will has represented issuers and underwriters in well over 100 securities offerings that have collectively raised more than $30 billion.
 His experience includes initial public offerings, follow-on equity offerings and high yield and investment grade debt offerings.
-He recently represented Spectra Energy Partners, LP in its $1 billion investment grade debt offering, Phillips 66 in its $5.8 billion investment grade debt offering, ConocoPhillips in its $3 billion investment grade debt offering, Excel Paralubes in its $175 million private placement of notes, Parker Drilling Company in its $300 million high yield debt offering and Orion Marine Group, Inc. in its $95 million follow on equity offering.
+He recently represented a midstream natural gas services company in its $1 billion investment grade debt offering, Phillips 66 in its $5.8 billion investment grade debt offering, ConocoPhillips in its $3 billion investment grade debt offering, Excel Paralubes in its $175 million private placement of notes, Parker Drilling Company in its $300 million high yield debt offering and Orion Marine Group, Inc. in its $95 million follow on equity offering.
 He also recently represented ConocoPhillips in the spin-off of its downstream business, Phillips 66.

 His M&A practice encompasses all types of transactions, including acquisitions and sales of public and private companies, private equity investments and joint ventures.
 He also has successful experience in defending companies facing threats from activist investors, including proxy contests, and responding to unsolicited offers.
 He recently represented Hicks Equity Partners, the private equity investment vehicle of the Thomas O. Hicks family, in the acquisition of Directional Rentals, Inc., Luby's, Inc. in its acquisition of Fuddruckers, Apache Corporation in its $7 billion acquisition of assets from BP, Banco Santander, S.A., one of the world's largest banks, in its acquisition of Drive Financial Services, and Pier 1 in its unsolicited offer for Cost Plus World Markets.